City · Tanzania · Middle East Africa

 Practical Tips

-When visiting Zanzibar, it's advisable to carry cash as many smaller establishments do not accept cards.
-The Tanzanian Shilling is the local currency, and it's wise to exchange money at official banks or hotels for the best rates.
-Mobile network coverage is good, and local SIM cards can be purchased for around USD 5, offering affordable data plans.
-Zanzibari culture values respect, so it's important to dress modestly, especially when visiting religious sites.
-Tipping is appreciated but not obligatory; a 10% tip in restaurants is standard.
-For transportation, negotiate fares beforehand, and always use seatbelts when in a vehicle.
+When visiting Zanzibar, it's advisable to carry some cash, as smaller establishments may not accept cards.
+Tanzanian Shilling is the local currency, and ATMs are available in major towns.
+A local SIM card can be easily purchased for connectivity, with major networks offering affordable data plans.
+Zanzibarians are generally friendly and hospitable, but it's important to respect local customs, such as dressing modestly, especially when visiting religious sites.
+Tipping is appreciated but not mandatory, with 10% being a standard practice in restaurants and for services.

 Cultural Notes